flatironinstitute/sciware/08_Julia/content.md

 ## Zoom Specific

+- We are recording for internal and personal use.
 - If comfortable, please keep video on so we can all see each other's faces.
 - Ok to break in for quick, clarifying questions.
 - Use Raise Hand feature for new topics or for more in-depth questions.